CNAG-Biomedical-Informatics/cbicall/docs-site/docs/technical-details/architecture.md

 genome: b37
 ```

-For native workflows, `workflow_provider: cbicall` is the default.
+For native pipeline implementations, `workflow_provider: cbicall` is the default.
 For external
-nf-core workflows, users select `workflow_provider: nf-core` and
+nf-core provider entries, users select `workflow_provider: nf-core` and
 `workflow_backend: nextflow`; the external release is declared by the registry
 entry.